Saoirse Kennedy Hill, Granddaughter Of RFK, Dies Of Apparent Overdose At 22

 “The matter remains under investigation by the Barnstable police as well as state police detectives assigned to the Cape and Islands District Attorney’s Office,” the Cape and Islands District Attorney’s Office said in a statement.

-Kennedy Hill was a communications major at Boston College, where she was the vice president of the College Democrats, and was set to graduate next year.
+Kennedy Hill was a communications major at Boston College, where she was also the vice president of the College Democrats and an outspoken advocate of the #MeToo movement, and was set to graduate next year.
 She was the only daughter of Courtney Kennedy Hill, one of Robert and Ethel Kennedy's 11 children, and Paul Hill, who was imprisoned for 15 years after being falsely convicted in connection to bombings by the Irish Republican Army in 1974.

 Advertisement

 Drug overdose deaths — particularly from opioids — for adolescents and young adults have been on the rise over the last 10 years, according to new research in the Journal of Studies on Alcohol and Drugs.
-According to the study, deaths from drug poisoning for people between 15 to 24-years-old have risen 4.8% on average every year from 2006 to 2015.
+According to the study, deaths from drug poisoning for people between ages 15 and 24 have risen by 4.8% on average every year from 2006 to 2015.

-“Saoirse was passionately moved by the causes of human rights and women’s empowerment and found great joy in volunteer work, working alongside indigenous communities to build schools in Mexico,” Kennedy Hill’s aunt Kerry Kennedy wrote in an Instagram post.

-Ethel Kennedy said in the family statement: "The world is a little less beautiful today."
+Kennedy Hill's grandmother Ethel Kennedy said in the statement: "The world is a little less beautiful today."

 View this post on Instagram